El Niágara en Bicicleta

 The song led to Guerra receiving several accolades including the Latin Grammy Award for Best Tropical Song and a nomination for Song of the Year in 2000.
 Commercially, "El Niágara en Bicicleta" peaked at number two on the Billboard Hot Latin Songs and Tropical Airplay charts in the United States.
-It was also the best-performing tropical song of 1999 in the country.The accompanying music video was directed by J.C.
+It was also the best-performing tropical song of 1999 in the country.
+The accompanying music video was directed by J.C.
 Barros and follows the same story as the lyrics.
-Orishas performed a live cover of the song as part of the Latin Recording Academy tribute to Guerra in 2007.
+Orishas performed a live cover of the song as part of the Latin Recording Academy's tribute to Guerra in 2007.